PaulDavidTucker/EECSPlus/README.md

 Prototype project for group 26.
 Software engineering project.

-node_Modules is added to gitignore - Whenever you start working on the live server for this project, do npm install to update all packages
+node_Modules is added to gitignore - do npm install to update all packages

-NPM is used as a package mangager to run a live development server.
-All changes made are live.

 **1. Clone into repository using URL**